Apart from being a Consultant Solicitor with Allan Janes, Peter Collier also practises separately as a Notary Public at our offices in High Wycombe.

 Time taken to make up a record of the notarial transaction

 In addition to fees for carrying out work on your behalf, charges will be made for some, or all, of the following:-

-- Foreign and Commonwealth Office and overseas consular fees
+Foreign, Commonwealth & Development Office and overseas consular fees

 Invoices are payable in full before release of documentation.